 An abridged and updated edition of this volume, titled A Cruel Theatre of Self-Immolations: Contemporary Suicide Protests by Fire and Their Resonances in Culture, was published by Routledge in February 2020 (translation by Jan Szelągiewicz).

 He wrote monographs in Polish on Peter Brook (Teatr Bezpośredni Petera Brooka [The Immediate Theatre of Peter Brook], Gdańsk: słowo/obraz terytoria, 2000) and Jerzy Grotowski (Guślarz i eremita.
-Jerzy Grotowski: od wykładów rzymskich (1982) do paryskich (1997–1998) [Sorcerer and Hermit: Jerzy Grotowski from Rome (1982) to Paris (1997–98) lectures], Wrocław: The Grotowski Institute, 2007) and translated Peter Brook’s Shifting Point and Jerzy Grotowski’s Towards a Poor Theatre into Polish.
-He co-edited (with Allain and Prof. Georges Banu) Peter Brook’s anthology With Grotowski: Theatre is Just a Form (Wrocław: The Grotowski Institute, 2009), published also in Farsi, French, and Polish.
+Jerzy Grotowski: od wykładów rzymskich (1982) do paryskich (1997–1998) [Sorcerer and Hermit: Jerzy Grotowski from Rome (1982) to Paris (1997–98) lectures], Wrocław: The Grotowski Institute, 2007).
+The former was granted The Theatre Book of the Year Award by the Polish Section of the International Theatre Institute (ITI), Warsaw in 2001.
+He translated Peter Brook’s Shifting Point and Jerzy Grotowski’s Towards a Poor Theatre into Polish.
+He co-edited (with Allain and Prof. Georges Banu) Peter Brook’s anthology With Grotowski: Theatre is Just a Form (Wrocław: The Grotowski Institute, 2009), published also in Farsi, French and Polish.

 From 2004–09 he worked as Programme Director of the Grotowski Centre and later the Grotowski Institute in Wrocław where he developed, among others, its publication activities, co-created the artisanal course for actors Atelier (2007–09), and co-programmed the Grotowski UNESCO Year 2009.